voc0der/NWNLogRotator/README.md

 # Other Notes
 1) This application may warn you that the publisher is not signed or verified, but if you click 'More Info' it will allow you to run anyways.
 2) Make sure you save your configuration settings or some options may not do what you expected!
+3) To Launch through Steam set the Launcher path to "C:\Program Files (x86)\Steam\steam.exe".
-3) Make sure you have logging enabled if you cannot find a log file.
+4) Make sure you have logging enabled if you cannot find a log file.
 1.69 and EE differ in how to enable chat logging.
    * For 1.69, it is located in nwnplayer.ini as ClientEntireChatWindowLogging = 1 under [Game Options].
    * For EE, it is located in settings.tml with a few more options.
      * [game.log.chat.all] enabled = true (all client chat window messages in the log)